 In this 100th episode special, scholars join the Political Theory Review Podcast to discuss what goes into a political theory book—the creative process, drafting the book, publishing and more.
 Appearing on the episode are: Michael Zuckert (Notre Dame) Paulina Ochoa Espejo (Haverford) Elizabeth Markovits (Mount Holyoke) Catherine Zuckert (Notre Dame) Ian Shapiro (Yale) Nancy Rosenblum […]

 Human Dignity and Political Criticism: Author Interview with Colin Bird

-A conversation with Jason Frank about his recent book, The Democratic Sublime (Oxford University Press, 2021).
+A conversation with Colin Bird about his newest book, Human Dignity and Political Criticism (Cambridge University Press, 2021).
 Hear more interviews from The Political Theory Review.